-The light used for photostimulation of cells was provided by a 470 nm Light Emitting Diode (LED) (M470L3; Thorlabs, USA) that was controlled via an LED driver (LEDD1B: Thorlabs, USA), coupled to a Ø50 μm-core optical fiber (FG050LGA; Thorlabs, USA).
-This fiber is much smaller than that used in previous versions of this setup in order to accommodate the smaller size of a Chlamydomonas cell relative to a Volvox spheroid.
-The LED driver and the high-speed camera were triggered through a data-acquisition card (NI PCIe-6343; National Instruments, USA) using inhouse programs written in LabVIEW 2013 (National Instruments, USA), for both step- and frequency-response experiments.
+LabVIEW 2013 (National Instruments, USA), for both stepand frequency-response experiments.
 Calibration of the optical fiber was performed as follows: A photodiode (DET110; Thorlabs, USA) was used to measure the total radiant power W emerging from the end of the optical fiber for a range of voltage output values (0-5 V) of the LED driver.
 The two quantities were plotted and fitted to a power-law model which was close to linear.

-Cells were stimulated at frame 2896 ($\approx 1.45 \,\mathrm{s}$ into the recording).
-A light intensity of $\approx 1 \,\mu\mathrm{E} \,\mathrm{s}^{-1} \cdot\mathrm{m}^{-2}$ (at 470 nm) was found empirically to give the best results in terms of reproducibility, sign, i.e. positive phototaxis, and quality of response; we conjecture that the cells could recover in time for the next round of stimulation.
-For the step-response experiments, biological replicates were $n{\rm cells} = 3$ with corresponding technical replicates $n{\rm tech} = \{4, 2, 2\}$.
-For the frequency-response experiments, biological replicates were $n{\rm cells} = 3$ with each cell stimulated to the following amplitude-varying frequencies: 0.5 Hz, 1 Hz, 2 Hz, 4 Hz and 8 Hz.
-Only the cells that showed a positive sign of response for all 5 frequencies are presented here.
-This was hence the most challenging aspect of the experimental procedure.

-To summarize, the total number of high-speed movies acquired was $n{\text{mov}[hs]} = 24$.
+To avoid additional photostimulation and yet allow visualization of the flagellar dynamics, cells were illuminated by red light (638 nm) during studies of the flagellar response to blue light.
+Through trial and error we found that an adaptation period of 5 min in complete darkness, followed by 5 min of red light illumination at an intensity three times that used for imaging provided consistent results.
+Recording commenced 1.55 s after the red light intensity was adjusted down to the imaging value, and cells were stimulated at frame 2896 (≈ 1.45 s into the recording).
+A light intensity of $\approx 1 \, \mu \text{E s}^{-1} \, \text{m}^{-2}$ (at 470 nm) was found empirically to give the best results in terms of reproducibility, sign, i.e., positive phototaxis, and quality of response; we conjecture that the cells could recover in time for the next round of stimulation.
+For the step-response experiments, biological replicates were $n{\text{cells}} = 3$ with corresponding technical replicates $n{\text{tech}} = \{4, 2, 2\}$.
+For the frequency-response experiments, biological replicates were $n{\text{cells}} = 3$ with each cell stimulated to the following amplitude-varying frequencies: 0.5 Hz, 1 Hz, 2 Hz, 4 Hz, and 8 Hz.
+Only cells that showed a positive sign of response for all five frequencies are presented here.
+This was the most challenging aspect of the experimental procedure.
+To summarize, the total number of high-speed movies acquired was $n{\text{mov[hs]}} = 24$.
 All downstream analysis of the movies was carried out in MATLAB.
-Image processing and flagella tracking was based on previous work [41], and new code was written for force/torque calculations and flagellar photoresponse analysis.
+Image processing and flagella tracking was based on previous work [42], and new code was written for force/torque calculations and flagellar photoresponse analysis.